Nkayi, Zimbabwe: Civil society

 Nkayi area has one of the best mission hospitals in the Matabeleland region namely Mbuma mission.
 A number of NGOs operate near Nkayi.
 Freestigma Africa Trust's Founder and Executive Director Sir Frera Washington submitted his organisation papers to the Nkayi local authority for permission to operate in the marginalised district.
 It has a powerful village which is Sabahwisa village under village leader Gayela and the chief is Madliwa.

 Nkayi Rural District Hospital serves the district.
 In 2013 there were media reports that indicated the breakdown in the services the hospital catered to the citizens, including the mortuary.
 Another hospital in this district is the Mbuma Mission Hospital.

 Business

 The main business operation in Nkayi is the teak timber processing plant (Pride of Africa Exports) which is the largest privately owned company employing most of the locals.
 Nkayi has one of the best teak forests (Gwampa forest).

-Nkayi central business district is divided into two main shopping centres, the Old business centre rather known as Nkayi Downstores dominated by local businessmen Stanely Faranando and Philani Moyo and Nkayi New Shopping centre dominated by Ngqaba Sibanda and Machingura.